department-of-veterans-affairs/cql-transpiler/README.md

 ### Design - Jinja-to-SparkSQL

-The particular behavior of the macros file that targets SparkSQL implements its behavior using the following classes and standards.
+The macros file that targets SparkSQL implements its behavior using the following classes and standards.

 #### State